Ambrosia/datcord/README.md

 ### WebSockets
 - [ ] ???

+## Future
+This library won't hit 1.0 before Elixir 1.3 is released because `GenRouter` will replace `GenEvent`.

 ## Help
 Should I be validating parameters or leave that up to users of this library?
 Did I write something in a stupid way?
 Anything else?
 Make an issue!